 - Loans free reading kits to parents, caregivers, and organizations that serve infants and toddlers such as child care providers, libraries, health clinics, etc.

 - Educates about and advocates for early literacy by giving presentations to caregivers and early childhood organizations.

-With over 150 reading kits created specifically for babies and toddlers, the Ready to Read Resource Center hopes to engage all of Alaska’s youngest children with high quality, age-appropriate books.
+With over 150 reading kits created specifically for babies, toddlers, and twos, the Ready to Read Resource Center hopes to engage all of Alaska’s youngest children with high quality, age-appropriate books.